alexko30/mobx-react-material-starter/README.md

     - index.tx
 ```

-When creating and integration test, often there is a need to mock the Service (data access layer).
+When creating an integration test, often there is a need to mock the Service (data access layer).
 In this case:

 ```ts